PalomeroLab/palomerolab.github.io/README.md

 The website uses JavaScript to dynamically generate content:

-- `people.js`: Fetches and renders the team members from `people.json`
+- `people.js`: Fetches and renders the lab members from `people.json`
 - `publications.js`: Fetches recent publications from PubMed and renders them on the page

 These scripts interact with the HTML to create dynamic sections of the website.